My Teaching Philosophy

-My philosophy consists of a combination of sociocultural awareness and understanding with these approaches: Natural Approach, Content-Based Instruction, Community Language Learning.
+My philosophy consists of a combination of sociocultural awareness and understanding with these approaches: Natural Approach, Content-Based Instruction, and Community Language Learning.

 Prior to teaching ASL and materials in-depth, I take the opportunity to establish connections with my students, mentors, or participants utilizing the Natural Approach.
 They might feel nervous, shy, or uncertain.
 There is an importance in creating a comfortable environment and employing the affective filter that enables them to be comfortable, be curious, ask questions, learn enthusiastically, and immerse themselves in our world.
 I inquire about their experiences, opinions, and perspectives towards the Deaf community and once we discuss their overall insights, the foundation is set for Interactive Learning: practice by doing activities, signing, and conversing with each other.
-This is supported with i + 1 Hypothesis which models scaffolding learning that builds comprehension, experiences, and skills which will motivate them to interact with the real world.
+This is supported by i + 1 Hypothesis which models scaffolding learning that builds comprehension, experiences, and skills which will motivate them to interact with the real world.

 To cover various topics, Content-Based Instruction provides and supports training and workshops for interpreters, parents, and professionals who work in industries such as entertainment, education, politics, medical, legal, and so forth.
 I teach accessibility designs for information content and distribution, communication modalities, and various language functions and their use.
 All of these values are taught and given to you.

-These values are incorporated in Community Language Learning.
+These values are incorporated into Community Language Learning.
 How so?
 As a society, we learn about ourselves and others by sharing our beliefs, experiences, and perspectives, interacting and immersing ourselves in the Deaf community and the world.

 As an educator, my obligation is to provide support and ensure your success as you become involved within the Deaf community and learn ASL.
 In the beginning, learning to sign can be challenging.
 Over time, you will eventually master the language.